Facet Joint Injury

 Most vertebrae of the spinal column are discs about an inch or so thick that have bony protrusions from the back of the vertebrae and from the sides of the vertebrae.

-Wherever the bony protrusions connect to the protrusions above and below the vertebrae, the joint is called a “facet joint”.
+Wherever the bony protrusions connect to the protrusions above and below the vertebrae, the joint is called a “facet joint.”
 The facet joint is a relatively fixed joint that does move to some degree during flexion and extension of the back.
 The facet joints provide stability to the vertebral column.

-The facet joints are not completely immobile and are coated by a small amount of low friction cartilage.
+The facet joints are not completely immobile and are coated with a small amount of low friction cartilage.
 There is a tiny sack called a capsule that surrounds each joint.
 The capsule provides sticky lubrication for each joint.
-The capsule has many nerve fibers around it that send a painful signal when the joint becomes displaced or irritated.What is a Facet Joint Injury?
+The capsule has many nerve fibers around it that sends a painful signal when the joint becomes displaced or irritated.